 Florida has an amazing 1,200 miles of coastline as well as loads of national parks and of course the Florida Keys.

-Boneyard Beach – located on Big Talbot Island about 20 miles east of Jacksonville, this beautiful beach has skeletons of oak and cedar trees along its shore.
+Boneyard Beach – located on Big Talbot Island about 20 miles east of Jacksonville Florida, this beautiful beach has skeletons of oak and cedar trees along its shore.

 Dry Tortugas National Park – 70 miles from Key West, this national park consists of seven islands, blue waters and Fort Jefferson.